 The macroscopic size of the tumour determines the pathological handling, whereby at least one microscopic section is taken per centimetre of maximal tumour diameter.
+9,18,19 For pre-treated cases, the SIOP recommends mapping out at least one longitudinal slice of tumour to evaluate percentages of different elements (chemotherapy-induced changes, blastema, stroma and epithelium) to establish the diagnosis.
 The pathologic and radiologic tumour dimensions may also be used to calculate the volume of the tumour, or the volume of the different histologic counterparts at the time of central review.
 These are currently important questions being addressed within SIOP studies.
 For kidneys with more than two tumours, the two tumours impacting on the stage and histology should be provided.